-- Use transition solvent cement or a sheet metal screw to secure the intake pipe to the inlet air connector. - Route piping to outside of structure.
-Continue with installation following instructions given in general guidelines for piping terminations and intake and exhaust piping terminations for direct vent sections.
-Refer to Table 11A through Table 11B for pipe sizes.
+- 1. Use cement or a sheet metal screw to secure the intake pipe to the inlet air connector. - If intake air is drawn from a ventilated crawlspace (Figure 19) or ventilated attic (Figure 18) the exhaust vent length must not exceed those listed in Table 10C.
+If 3" diameter pipe is used, reduce to 2" diameter pipe to accommodate the debris screen. - Route piping to outside of structure.
+Continue with installation following instructions given in general guide lines for piping terminations and intake and exhaust piping terminations for direct vent sections.
+Refer to Table 10A through Table 10C for pipe sizes.

 Use the following steps when installing the unit in Non-Direct Vent applications where combustion air is taken from indoors or ventilated attic or crawlspace and flue gases are discharged outdoors.

-Use field-provided materials and the factory-provided air intake screen to route the intake piping as shown in Figure 17 or Figure 18.
+- Use field-provided materials and the factory-provided air intake screen to route the intake piping as shown in Figure 17.
 Maintain a minimum clearance of 3" (76mm) around the air intake opening.
-The air intake opening (with the protective screen) should always be directed forward or to either side in the upflow position, and either straight out or downward in the horizontal position.
+The air intake opening (with the protective screen) should always be directed forward, or sideways. - 2.
+Use cement to secure the intake pipe to the connector, if desired.